ummagohil/misinformation-detector/README.md

-# Misinformation and Disinformation detector
+# 📰Misinformation and Disinformation detector
 Past in a URL and see if there are traces of misinformation or disinformation via training an AI model.

 ### 📋Aims of App